kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

     <orbit-reviewarea color="blue">
       <orbit-prompt
-        question="Why are we in triage every second of every day?" answer="There are millions around the world dying of preventable causes.
-We are making life and death decisions with the allocation of our resources — pretending there is no choice only makes our decisions worse."
+        question="Why are we in triage every second of every day?" answer="We are making life and death decisions with the allocation of our resources — pretending that there is no choice only makes our decisions worse."
       ></orbit-prompt>
     </orbit-reviewarea>
   </body>